QiNiuQVMSolutionTeam/Redis-Transmission/README.md

 dump the data from redis-server and restore the data from dump file to redis-server.

-We're know the cloud redis service can't use slaveof to hot-migrate data.
+We know that the cloud redis service cannot use the slaveof command for hot migration,

-so write this tools to help you for cool migrate.
+so we wrote this tool to help you with the migration.

 * **RESTORE** use dumped file to target redis